Best daily deals

 How to reduce RAM usage in Android, and why you probably shouldn't

-Those trying to reduce RAM usage in Android probably have difficulty figuring out how to do it.
+Those trying to reduce RAM usage in Android likely have difficulty figuring out how to do it.
 There’s no real tutorial on doing this, and there are reasons for that.
 The truth is Google doesn’t want you clearing out RAM all the time.

-Most of you probably shouldn't even bother with RAM to begin with.
+Most of you probably shouldn't even bother with RAM, to begin with.

 In this post, we aim to show you the best ways to keep the clutter out, as well as inform you on why most of you probably shouldn’t even bother with this, to begin with.
 Let’s get started.